 Will this argument actually help you avoid penalties, though?
 That depends on the specifics of the situation.

-Before you use self-defense as a defense strategy against assault charges, know what actually qualifies and whether you should explore other defense strategies.
+Before you use self-defense as a defense strategy against assault charges, hire a Fort Worth criminal defense attorney who knows what actually qualifies and whether you should explore other defense strategies.

 How Does Texas Define Assault?